July 23, 2020 4 min read

 Take it to go!

 The only problem with taking your mason jar on the road?
 Glass can be a little bit slippery—and it doesn’t fare well when dropped.
-JarJackets are silicone sleeves that protect your mason jars in an eco-friendly and stylish way.
+JarJackets silicone sleeves protect your mason jars in an eco-friendly and stylish way.

 Comments will be approved before showing up.